MariaJoaoMiraPaulo/language-html/ESOF - docs/3 - Software Design.md

 >Software application architecture is the process of defining a structured solution that meets all of the technical and operational requirements, while optimizing common quality attributes such as performance, security, and manageability.
 It involves a series of decisions based on a wide range of factors, and each of these decisions can have considerable impact on the quality, performance, maintainability, and overall success of the application.

+To study atom software architecture we going to use the 4+1 architectural view model.
+The 4+1 View Model describes software architecture using five concurrent views, each of which addresses a specific set of concerns:

+  * The logical view - describes the design's object model, the process view describes the design's concurrency and synchronization aspects;

+  * The deployment view - describes the mapping of the software onto the hardware and shows the system's distributed aspects;

+  * The development view - describes the software's static organization in the development environment;

+  * The Process view - deals with the dynamic aspects of the system, explains the system processes and how they communicate, and focuses on the runtime behavior of the system;

+  * The use-case view - this view is the adtional view (+1), it describes the user´s interaction with the system that shows the relationship between the user and the different use cases in which the user is involved;

 <a name="logical_view"/>
 ## Logical View